joffreybesos/d2r-mapview/SERVER.md

 You can test your map server by opening the URL <http://localhost:3002/v1/map/123456/2/46/image> in your browser.

-## Implement
+## Usage

-Once the server is working, edit your `settings.ini` file.
+Once the server is working, edit your `settings.ini` file of your client.
 Change `baseurl` to this: `baseUrl=http://localhost:3002`
 Make sure there is no trailing slash.

+## Performance

+If you find the local map server is running slow (you're likely on windows) there is a fix.
+The problem lies in WSL in how it handles mapped docker volumes, it has an overhead that causes performance issues.
+The fix is to copy the game files to inside your docker container, rather than map to a volume outside the container.

+To achieve this, simply:

+- Download `server.bat` from this code repostory.
+- Save `server.bat` to your Diablo 2 Classic game files folder.
+- Make sure you don't have any running map servers.
+- Run the file and wait for it to build.

+It will take some time to build, but will run the map server at the end.
+Then you should be able to use the mapserver like normal on `localhost:3002`

 ## Troubleshoot

-__Error message: "docker: invalid reference format."__
+1. __Error message: "docker: invalid reference format."__
-  If you get the error "docker: invalid reference format." then make sure you are running in cmd rather than powershell

-If you opened <http://localhost:3002/v1/map/123456/2/46/image> and didn't get an image you can try the following:
+  If you get the error "docker: invalid reference format." then make sure you are running in cmd rather than powershell If you opened <http://localhost:3002/v1/map/123456/2/46/image> and didn't get an image you can try the following:

+2. __`VMMem` process is taking up all my memory__
+  VMMem will grow in size, technically this shouldn't be an issue.
+  But if you want to free this up, simply open an admin powershell window and run:
+  `Restart-Service LxssManager`
+  This will close any running containers and restart your docker daemon.

+3. __I'm getting `{}` as a response__

+- __Double and triple check your game folder__
+  Ensure you have the right version 1.13c with LoD Ensure the folder name is correct

 - __Check raw data is being served__
   Remove the trailing `/image` from the URL <http://localhost:3002/v1/map/123456/2/46>
   You should see JSON data being returned.